trntv/apis-list/apis/windows-live-spaces-api/windows-live-spaces-api.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/windows-live-spaces-api/logo_256x256.png" alt="Windows Live Spaces API Logo"/>
 </p>
 Included a blogging system, photo gallery, lists, friends, a guestbook, and a social profile.
-A Spaces page can be personalized with &quot;gadgets&quot;, modules that can be placed to enable further customization, HTML code, and media playlists
+A Spaces page can be personalized with "gadgets", modules that can be placed to enable further customization, HTML code, and media playlists

 ##  🔗 Links
 **Docs / Website**: